 This type of chair works best with a shower grab bar, as it allows the elderly to have something to grab onto during their shower.

-Also known as a transfer chair or shower bench, this chair's main purpose is to help seniors get into and out of their shower seats.
+Also known as a transfer chair or shower bench, this chair's main purpose is to help seniors get in and out of their shower seats.
 There are two types:

 While the purpose is the same, a non-sliding transfer bench requires more physical effort from the senior to move.
 However, you don't have to worry because this tub transfer bench still has four legs and back support like a standard shower chair.